What You’ll Learn 💾

 FFT trigger options

-Number of lines (256 to 64k),
+Number of lines (256 to 64k)

 Limit table

-Number of points (limits on Limits table)
+Number of points (set in the Limits table)

 You can now define the limits in two ways: